 A public health advocate — once named among the “100 Most Influential People in the World” by Time magazine — will visit SVSU next week to discuss her role in uncovering the Flint water crisis.

 Saginaw Valley State University graduates will hear from one of the institution’s most generous alumni during December commencement exercises.

-Business leaders, doctors, a dentist and a military veteran are among the eight individuals whose professional exceptionalism and community engagement were recognized during Saginaw Valley State University’s annual Alumni Celebration Friday, Oct.
-27.
+Military veterans, business leaders, and coaches were among the eight individuals whose accomplishments and dedication to excellence were recognized by Saginaw Valley State University’s Alumni Association.

 A leader in the field of education will visit Saginaw Valley State University in November to discuss the role of neuroscience in education.

 Helping others comes naturally for Jessalyn Gaskin.
 The second-year Saginaw Valley State University social work major and youth services minor has always possessed a clear vision of what she wants her future to be: serving others and helping them navigate their futures.

 Talia Pruiett had the grades, the dream, and the drive to attend college, but she wasn’t sure she would make it.
 With hard work, perseverance, and endless support she made her goal a reality.